 Tips to prepare your small business for a recession

 1. Secure capital before you need it.

 “Flexible working capital will be the single most important factor to help keep doors open, as it was in 2008,” said Eyal Lifshitz, CEO of BlueVine.
-“Business owners shouldn’t wait until crisis strikes to seek out the money they need.”
+While acquiring capital may be a challenge once a recession hits, there is still time to enact this strategy.

 2. Talk to partners and suppliers now.

 As with most small business issues, getting ahead of the problem as quickly as possible is the safest way to protect your company.
 One way is to stockpile some cash, but another way is communicating with your partners and suppliers.

 The biggest danger in a recession is uncertainty.
 By eliminating uncertainty with your partners, even if it’s by giving them bad news, you’re protecting your business.
 Set expectations early to try and mitigate problems.

 “Chances are these businesses will be faced with the same challenges,” Lifshitz said.
 “SMBs need to have open conversations with their partner networks now about the recession and their game plans to gauge the potential impact to their own business – and seek alternative partners as needed.”